bitstarr/grav-plugin-eventlist/README.md

 ├── /03.catering
 ```

 > Note that the page folder for the event list could also be on the first hierarchical level.
-It's only important, that the namin of the page files is correct.
+Only important is the correct naming of the page files.

 There are two important lines for the event details page frontmatter: